makyo/writing/content/fiction/sawtooth/every-angel-is-terrifying.md

 “Nora?
 Nancy?
 I forget her name.
 Guess I blocked it from my mind.
 Should probably email her an apology.”

-He gave an abbreviated wag, always a sign of trouble. “ ‘I moan’ backwards.”
+He gave an abbreviated wag, always a sign of trouble. “‘I moan’ backwards.”

 I groaned, rolled my eyes at the strained humor, and set to work installing Mrs. Waite’s software.